mxe/mxe/plugins/examples/host-toolchain/README.md

 make qt5-host-tools MXE_PLUGIN_DIRS=plugins/examples/host-toolchain/
 ```

-This will build `qtbase` then run a second pass to cross-compile the qt tools
+This will build `qtbase`, cross-compile the toolchain and qt tools, and
-and install them to `usr/{target}/qt5-host-tools/bin`.
+download `make` binaries from the source recommended by the GNU Make project.

+On a windows machine, execute
+`usr\{target}\qt5\test-qt5-host-tools\test-qt5-host-tools.bat` to build and
+confirm the normal `qt` test with the cross-compiled `qtbase` libraries.

+**N.B.** shared `gcc` doesn't work with the test program.
+To build a shared
+test, use the additional option `gcc-host_CONFIGURE_OPTS=--disable-shared`.

 Why?
 ----